alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **7. User Stories**

- __ - first time Visitor Goals:__
+ **- First Time Visitor Goals:**
-1. As a visitor to the website, I want to easily navigate through the game
+1. As a first time visitor to the website, I want to easily understand the rules and purpose of the game.
+2. As a first time visitor navigate through the game
-2. As a visitor I want to have a clear rules, how to play.
+3. As a visitor I want to have a clear rules, how to play.
-6. As a visitor want an easy way to contact developer.
+4. As a visitor want an easy way to contact developer.
-8. As a returning visitor to the website, I would like to have a choice of languages to learn or improve
+5. As a returning visitor to the website, I would like to have a choice of languages to learn or improve

 **1.7.
 Design Choices**